Music

 See and feel the web, and let the world float upon it like a clear crystal.

-Let the oceans and their life appear and disappear before you.
+The oceans and their life appear and disappear before you like waves.

 Let the web be the background, but let all the multiplicity of life appear in its beauty.